 Easy Walk Harness by Pet Safe

 For dogs with short or sensitive snouts, an alternative to the Halti Headcollar is the Pet Safe Easy Walk Harness.
 The harness works by destabilizing the front legs when the dog pulls hard against the leash.
 It is a gentle action and safe for puppies.
+Don’t forget—the leash clips to the harness in the front.

 A dog on a good sleep schedule is a calmer pet, however, syncing schedules takes some effort.
 In the wild, many mammals wake and sleep in short bursts to take advantage of spontaneous events in nature.
 Human schedules are dictated by more arbitrary forces such as the 9-to-5 workweek grind.
 In order to attain domestic bliss, it is best to train your pets to emulate your own sleep and wake patterns as much as possible.
 After all, you work hard so your pets can have a better life.